 There are approximately 40,000 working planners in the U.S. job growth is about average from 2012 to 2022 (10%), or 4,000 new planning jobs during the decade.

-The median salary for planners in the U.S. in 2014 was $ 75,800 a year, according to the American Planning Associations most recent salary survey.
+The median salary for planners in the U.S. in 2014 was $ 75,800 a year, according to the American Planning Association's most recent salary survey.
 The entry level salary range for jobs in North Carolina for which our graduates are qualified is approximately $ 33,000 to $ 42,000 annually.
-Click here.
+For a list of recent jobs in North Carolina for which our graduates are qualified, Click here.